cbaziotis/cbaziotis.github.io/_pages/about.md

 In my research, I aim to enable machine learning models to learn with limited supervision, by exploiting prior knowledge from unlabeled data.
-I am particularly interested in text generation, such as summarization or machine translation, and multilingual natural language processing tasks.
+I am particularly interested in _text generation_, such as summarization or machine translation, and _multilingual_ natural language processing tasks.

-The topic of my Ph.D. is low-resource _machine translation_.
+The topic of my Ph.D. is low-resource machine translation.
 Besides a few high-resource languages, most languages have limited or no parallel data and modern deep learning models are notoriously data-hungry.
 In my work, I explore unsupervised and semi-supervised methods to reduce the need for annotated (parallel) data.
 I am currently working on (non-parametric) _retrieval_ methods for multilingual machine translation.